 In this course we assume that you know NO SPANISH.
-Please note that students with MORE THAN THREE years of high school Spanish will NOT receive credit for Spanish 101.
+Please note that students with MORE THAN FOUR years of high school Spanish will NOT receive credit for Spanish 101.
 Native and heritage speakers of Spanish will NOT receive credit for this course.
 Please see the Chair in order to enroll in Spanish 210.

 This packet of the Classroom Manual and the on-line activities will be used in Spanish 101, 102 and 103.
 Every student will use the access card to create an on-line account.
 Activities will be assigned on a daily basis in PREPARATION for THE NEXT CLASS.
 Students who complete their homework prior to the next class will enjoy the opportunity of using their knowledge to complete numerous, interactive activities in the following class.
 Students who do not complete the activities PRIOR to the following class will feel frustrated and unable to communicate.
 They will also find it difficult to perform well on the chapter exams and final exam.